Safe Home Remedies for Cough in Children

-These seeds are known to have anti-bacterial properties which help to fight cough and assist the body in relieving congestion.
-Boi them in water together with basil leaves, ginger powder, clove, turmeric powder, ground pepper powder.
+Carom seeds have antibacterial properties, which can cure a cough and relieve congestion.
+Boil them in water with basil leaves, ginger powder, cloves, turmeric powder, and ground pepper powder.
 Let the mixture cool down and give it to your child.

 One teaspoon of Allium cepa or red onion juice mixed with honey is good for treating sinuses, cold, allergies and coughing fit.